RUG-VIS/Lagrangian-fluid-simulation-for-Android/README.md

 - [netcdf-c](https://github.com/Unidata/netcdf-c) 4.9.2
 - [netcdf-cxx](https://github.com/Unidata/netcdf-cxx4) 4.3.1

-The libraries above have already been compiled for Android into shader objects (.so) and included in the project.
+The libraries above have already been compiled for Android into shared objects (.so) and included in the project.
 Thus, there is no need to recompile them.
 However, follow the `simulation/third_party/` instructions if you need to recompile them anyway.

  The following 3rd party C++ libraries were used in the native implementation:
 - [GLM](https://github.com/g-truc/glm) 1.0.1